 Save Money with Term Life Insurance

 If you want insurance protection only and not a savings and investment product, buy a term life insurance policy.
-Initial premiums generally are lower than those for permanent insurance, allowing you to buy higher levels of coverage at a younger age when the need for protection often is greatest, but keep in mind that the premiums will increase as you grow older.
+Initial premiums generally are lower than those for permanent insurance.
+That allows you to buy higher levels of coverage at a younger age when the need for protection often is greatest.
+Keep in mind though, that the premiums will increase as you grow older.

 Term insurance is simple insurance.
 You pay the premium and get the agreed-on coverage for the length of the term.
 After that, you either sign up for a new policy or walk away.
 Neither you nor the insurance company has any future obligations.
 Many insurance companies will offer a new policy at new rates, but they are not required to do so unless it was written into the original policy.

 The insurance company will probably require a medical exam before issuing a policy (some companies only require a medical exam for larger policies).
 The examination is basic, covering your height, weight, medical history, blood and urine testing.

 Your medical exam results and your status as a smoker/non-smoker can affect how much you have to pay or even your ability to buy a policy.
 If your medical exam results prevent finding life insurance, there is guaranteed life insurance coverage, sometimes called “quick issue” or “simplified issue” insurance.
 Guaranteed issue policies require no medical exam but charge a higher premium or have reduced coverage during an initial period in exchange for the guaranteed coverage.